aryarkusuma/imgtowebp-converter-netlify/readme.md

-# Resizer-Converter Image to Webp format by REST API
+# Image (Resizer-Converter) to Webp format by REST API
 ##### Resizing-Converting image to webp format, inspired by statically.io image api by Frans Allen

 - Build on the top of [Sharp(js)](https://github.com/lovell/sharp) for the image proccessing